 OSHA requires employers to perform an exposure determination concerning which employees may incur occupational exposure to blood or other potentially infectious materials.
-The exposure determination is made without regard to the use of personal protective equipment (i.e., employees are considered to be exposed even if they wear personal protective equipment).
+The exposure determination is made without regard to personal protective equipment (i.e., employees are considered exposed even if they wear it).
 This exposure determination is required to list all job classifications in which all employees may be expected to incur such occupational exposure, regardless of frequency.
 At this facility, the following job classifications are in this category: